 There are a few places in the world where you can watch baby turtles made the arduous trek into the ocean from their sanding nesting grounds.
 A lot of these babies wont make it, either being picked off by predators on their way to the ocean, or encountering trouble once they’re in the water.

-A lot of the sites which arrange viewings of this journey do what they can to help the turtles avoid predators as they crawl towards the water, without overstepping boundaries.
+A lot of the sites that arrange viewings of this journey do what they can to help the turtles avoid predators as they crawl towards the water, without overstepping boundaries.

 Norway is one of the only places in the world where tourists can swim with Orcas in the wild.
 In Norway you can do liveaboards with the aim of diving with them, or boat tours that offer snorkeling – and yes, the water will be cold.